 1. It’s a city of not just one island, but 64

 You might not know it but Singapore’s land area includes as many as 64 offshore islands that surround the main island.
-These include Sentosa (the largest of the offshore islands), Pulau Ubin, St John’s Island and Sisters’ Islands.
+These include Sentosa—a popular island resort with myriad attractions—and havens for nature lovers like Pulau Ubin, St John’s Island and Sisters’ Islands.
 What that means for visitors: more fun in the sun!

 2. It’s home to the world’s first night zoo

 Singapore’s Night Safari provides a nocturnal experience like no other in the city; it’s also the world’s very first night zoo.
-Opened in 1994, the 35-hectare park features over 1,000 animals in their naturalistic night-time environments.
+Opened in 1994, the 35-hectare park features over 1,000 animals from 120 different species, living in their naturalistic night-time environments.

-Hop onto the 40-minute tram ride for an overview of the park’s main attractions.
-Be sure to amble along the four interlinked walking trails within the park, for a zoo trip like no other.
+Hop onto the 40-minute Guided Tram Ride for an overview of the park’s main attractions, or amble along the four interlinked walking trails within the park, for a zoo trip like no other.

 3. It’s a city of (man-made) waterfalls

-According to the Wildlife Reserves Singapore, the first man-made waterfall was built at Jurong Bird Park in 1971.
+According to the Mandai Wildlife Reserve, the first man-made waterfall was built at Jurong Bird Park in 1971.
 Dropping from a height of 30 metres, it is said to be the tallest waterfall in an aviary to date.

-That’s not all.
-You’ll also find new summits to explore at the Cloud Forest, Gardens by the Bay.
-A huge, 35-metre waterfall is the centrepiece of the misty conservatory, designed to house plant life from the tropical highlands.
+Other man-made summits to explore include Cloud Forest, Gardens by the Bay.
+This huge, 35-metre waterfall is the centrepiece of the misty conservatory, designed to house plant life from the tropical highlands.

 No trip to Singapore is complete without a visit to the world’s tallest indoor waterfall.
 Housed in the retail and lifestyle complex of Jewel Changi Airport, the HSBC Rain Vortex soars at 40 metres, and is surrounded by a lush indoor garden.